filipechagas/hyprchoosy/README.md

 ### Binary Releases

-Download the latest release for your architecture from [GitHub Releases](https://github.com/filipechagas/hyprchoosy/releases):
+Download the latest release for your architecture from [GitHub Releases](https://github.com/filipechagas/hyprchoosy/releases/latest).

+> **Note:** DEB, RPM, and Arch packages are also available on the releases page.

 **x86_64 (Intel/AMD) - Standard:**